03 Jan

 https://www.theguardian.com/media/2006/may/01/mondaymediasection

 When out of control chaos becomes destabilizing, we may refer to such chaos as the culture of discontent.
 Before we examine possible reasons for the destabilizing pressures, it should be noted here that the discontent we are talking about is not the Freudian discontent of 1929.
 Freud’s, weird psychology of “. . . anxiety . . . mixed with guilt, pertaining to an aggressiveness . . .,” is not today’s discontent.
-We can examine only a few causes of cultural discontent, as it applies to 2019, and the lack of cultural restraints.
+We can examine only a few causes of cultural discontent, as it applies to our day, but there is much lack of cultural restraints.

 It is possible to enumerate some, but not all of the reasons for destabilization of cultures.
-First, on the list of impacts, in the twenty-first century, is the many digital devices and their communication technologies.
-Digital communications are new to most cultures from the standpoint of only a few decades ago.
+First, on the list of impacts, in our own time, is the many digital devices and their communication technologies.
+Digital communications were new to most cultures only a few decades ago.

 All of the global villages, no matter how complex their cultures on the one hand, or how simple on the other hand, are feeling the pressures of online media.
-The quantity of news and information out there is overwhelming all peoples everywhere.
-The fact that there is social media adding to the quantity of news makes even more information exponentially available at all times and in almost all places.
-This onslaught of information is both external and internal; and adds confusion and stress to everyday life.
+The quantity of news and information is overwhelming all populations everywhere.
+The fact that social media adds to the quantity of news makes more and more information exponentially available at all times and in almost all places.
+This onslaught of information is both external and internal; and adds confusion and stress to everyday life (even if we don’t admit it).
 No culture is free from these destabilizing processes.
 Even remote populations are able to include cell phones into their daily lives, as the Maya mothers below.
+Years ago, while visiting a village in the Maya highlands of Guatemala, where there was no running water or toilet facilities or heating in homes, the midwives had cell phones!

 Added to the barrage of information overload are other social problems brought to light, which might otherwise have been unknown or not previously thought of.
 Over exposure to media may contribute to the processes of social and cultural fragmentation and unrest.
 The destabilizing factors listed below are not new; but adding 24/7 news content from around the world, and the social media attached to it, stokes the fire of the culture of discontent.